-It's possible for people with type 1 or type 2 diabetes to take out life cover in Australia.
+It is still possible to get cover for type 1 or type 2 diabetes in Australia when applying for a fully underwritten life insurance policy.
 However, the increased risks associated with diabetes mean that cover may come with a premium loading.
-This guide will provide you with some insight into getting cover with either type 1 or type 2 diabetes, limitations you may face and more.

 What do insurers look at when assessing people with diabetes?